santib12/C_DIRECTORY/README.md

 Run by double-clicking `gui_terminal.exe` or from CMD/PowerShell.

-The GUI provides an output pane and an input line.
+The GUI provides a terminal-like window with a command line and scrollback.
 Press Enter to execute commands.

 ### Commands inside the terminal